What Matters for Simulation to Online Reinforcement Learning on Real Robots: Conclusion

 \section{Conclusion}

 \looseness=-1 We present a large-scale empirical study of finetuning simulation-trained RL priors directly on hardware across three robotic platforms.
+Taken together, our experiments show that the recipe components enable standard SAC to improve simulation-trained priors across manipulation, locomotion, and navigation (\Cref{fig:rae-all,fig:wsrl-all,fig:asymmetric}).
+The resulting policies recover reliable grasping on the Franka Emika Panda, improve robustness to previously unseen commands on the Unitree Go1, and park the Race Car faster and more precisely, as shown in \Cref{fig:franka-learning-demo,fig:go1-learning-demo,fig:rccar-learning-demo}.

-Based on these results, we provide guidance to make online RL on hardware more accessible to RL researchers and practitioners.
-Our experiments show that, despite training instabilities arising from distribution shifts, standard off-policy algorithms require no major modifications, and remain effective to finetune policies within realistic time budgets, including vision-based tasks with sparse rewards.
+\looseness=-1 Based on these results, we provide guidance to make online RL on hardware more accessible to RL researchers and practitioners.
+Our experiments show that, despite training instabilities arising from distribution shifts, standard off-policy algorithms require no major modifications, and remain effective for fine-tuning policies within realistic time budgets, even for vision-based tasks with sparse rewards.
 Our results further highlight the \emph{opportunity} that lies in reusing data to efficiently scale to more complex tasks.
 While these findings advance the goal of making online RL more practical, they also raise several important research questions: How can we optimally select samples from offline data $\mathcal{D}_0$ to improve online sample efficiency?
 How can data be effectively reused across different tasks?
 Are there better regularization strategies that enable faster learning?
 Finally, our work focuses on the semi-automated \emph{episodic} setting, where human intervention is still required for resets and safety.
 Developing practical algorithmic solutions that enable fully autonomous learning is a promising direction for future work.